clementaudic/Art-Gallery-Problem_CCTV-coverage-optimization_TIPE/README.md

 4. [Display](#display)

 ## Presentation
-The aim is to establish a network of security cameras to protect all the center of a city, Besançon in this example.
+The aim is to establish a network of security cameras to safeguard entirely the center of a city, Besançon in this illustratrive example.

 <img src="https://github.com/clementaudic/Art-Gallery-Problem_CCTV-coverage-optimization_TIPE/blob/main/besancon.png" alt="hexagon" width="800"/>

+Besançon downtown is bounded by the horseshoe-shaped Doubs River.
+In order to pinpoint the streets to monitor, and in particular to distinguish them from private courtyards and parking lots, we can make use of [Strava's Global heatmap](https://www.strava.com/heatmap).
+Finally, we have to represent our city, this time we could use Geogebra.

 ## Triangulation